tago-io/tago-sdk-js/account.rst

 Analysis
 ********
 Across the account function, it is possible to manage all your analysis.
 Be sure to use an account token with "write" permissions when using functions like create, edit and delete.
-The analysis method is completly different from the class analysis, since its only manage analysis informations and not the code it runs.
+The analysis method is completly different from the class analysis,  since it only manages the analysis information and not the code that it runs.

 .list
 =====